-100% prior to first day of classes; 50% first and second day of classes.
-No refund after second day.
+100 percent prior to the first class; 50 percent through the second class.
+No refund after second class session.

-One and Two-Day Workshops
+One- and Two-Day Workshops

-100% prior to first day of classes; 50% first day of two-day workshop of classes.
+100 percent prior to first day of classes; 50 percent first day of two-day workshop of classes.
 No refunds on or after second day of two-day workshop.
 No refunds on or after first day of one-day workshop.